 Even if you have not completed your Bachelor's degree by the application deadline you are eligible to apply.
-In this case, you can be admitted to a Master's degree programme on the condition that you graduate and send an officially attested copy of the degree certificate to the University well before the start of the studies.
+In this case, you can be admitted to a Master's degree programme on the condition that you graduate and send an officially attested copy of the degree certificate to the University of Tampere well before the start of the studies.
 If you do not submit the degree certificate to the University in time, your conditional admission will expire.

 If you receive your final degree certificate after the application deadline, you will need to provide the following information in a statement enclosed to your application: